Page Views on Nuit Blanche since July 2010

 and so on.

-Compressed sensing tells you that with very high probability, you will get the same result as the raster mode above but with much fewer CS measurements Instead of taking 10 million raster mode measurements , you are likely to need 20 percent CS measurements, maybe even less.
+Compressed sensing tells you that with very high probability, you will get the same result as the raster mode (first method) above but with many fewer CS measurements than the 10 million raster mode measurements obtained in the first method.
+In fact, instead of taking 10 million raster mode measurements, you are likely to need only 20 percent of that in the form of CS measurements, maybe even less.

-The idea is that most natural images are sparse in bases ranging from cosines, wavelets to curvelets (this is why JPEG does a tremendous job in decreasing the size of most images).
-Functions that represent random tiling of reflective and non reflective mirrors (0s and 1s) are incoherent with these basis..
-Hence, the second method consists in taking projection of an image of interest on this random basis.
+The reason this second method works stems from the idea that most natural images are sparse in bases ranging from cosines, wavelets to curvelets (this is also why JPEG does a tremendous job in decreasing the size of most images).
+Functions that represent random tilings of reflective and non reflective mirrors (0s and 1s) are said to be mathematically "incoherent" with these bases thereby allowing an automatic compression at the detector level (here in the second mode, there is no need for compression with JPEG at the very end since the CS measurements are already compressed version of the image).
+A computational steps is required to obtain a human viewable image from these CS measurements.
+That step uses these solvers.

-1. the overall sensor requires very low power because there is no CPU/GPU/FPGA trying to do compression like JPEG.
+- The overall sensor requires very low power because there is no CPU/GPU/FPGA trying to perform the compression stage at the very end (JPEG).

-3. compared to raw images, the information to be transmitted is very much compressed albeit not optimally.
+- Compared to raw images (raster mode output), the information to be transmitted is very much compressed albeit not optimally (compared to JPEG).

-Terry Tao provides a much clearer explanation albeit with no images.
-All information about this system can be found at Rice.
+Terry Tao provides a much clearer mathematical explanation albeit with no beautifully hand crafted images such as the ones found here.
+All information about this single pixel camera system can be found at Rice University.

 7 comments: